EMAp/sibgrapi-2014/call-for-tutorials.md

 ###Author's Instructions

 Tutorial proposals should be submitted through JEMS.
-The JEMS entry for tutorials will be available soon.
+The JEMS entry for submission is [here](http://submissoes.sbc.org.br/Paper.cgi?c=2047).
 Please, send your proposal up to 8 pages in PDF format using the SIBGRAPI IEEE LaTeX template available at the papers submission instructions page, disregarding recommendations for anonymity.
 The proposals should be written in Portuguese (elementary tutorials only) or English, and contain the following information:

 -	Title
 -	Level (elementary, intermediate or advanced)